isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-06-post-a-tale-of-two-churches.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-13-issue-3/a-tale-of-two-churches/nadia_wright.png">
 	<b>Dr Nadia Wright</b>, a retired teacher and now active historian, lives in Melbourne.
 She specialises in the colonial history of Singapore and Armenians in Southeast Asia.
-Her book, 'William Farquhar and Singapore: Stepping Out from Raffles’ Shadow, was published in May 2017.
+Her book, <i>William Farquhar and Singapore: Stepping Out from Raffles’ Shadow</i>, was published in May 2017.
 </div>

 <a href="/vol-13/issue-3/oct-dec-2017/"><center>Back to Issue</center></a>